Self Assured Torment

-All over his screen he had tabs open related to sleep issues, hallucinations, all based around a scientific method.
+All over his screen, he had tabs open related to sleep issues, and hallucinations, all based on a scientific method.
 Chemical imbalances, poor diet, bad sleeping patterns, and drug use.
-All the tabs revolving around any and all research paper that anyone had released, giving any and all the benefit of the doubt.
-Hours in and Nick heard a knocking at his door.
+All the tabs revolved around any and all research papers that anyone had released, giving any and all the benefit of the doubt.
+Hours in, and Nick heard a knocking at his door.

-Nick let off a sigh of relief, realising he was talking to someone.
+Nick let off a sigh of relief, realizing he was talking to someone.

 “Yea, come on in.”

-His flat mate opened the door and stood in the in the door way eating a bowl of noodles.
+His flatmate opened the door and stood in the doorway eating a bowl of noodles.